Writing & Reporting

 Photo & Design

 Smoky Mountains (December 2016)

 National Parks in Southern Utah (May 2017)

-Among AOL, WUFT (PBS/NPR), other outlets and teaching at the University of Florida, Michael has edited thousands of news articles, school papers and other text material.
-Here are examples of published articles he worked with student reporters on and edited, all from WUFT.
+Among AOL, WUFT (PBS/NPR), other outlets, and teaching at the University of Florida, Michael has edited thousands of news articles, school papers, and other content.
+Here are a few examples of published articles he coached student reporters on and edited, all from WUFT.